SKH-TMS/MultiUser-LoginSystem/README.md

 - Navigation bar is common for all users
 - Home page is also common for all user
+- **Note:** After logged-in, login/register/logout links are not tested in this version.

 ### Version 1 (v1)

 - Navigation bar is different
 - Home page is common for all user
+- **Note:** After logged-in, login/register/logout links are not tested in this version.

 ### Version 2 (v2)